RAprogramm/masterror/README.template.md

 - `TemplateFormatter` mirrors `thiserror`'s formatter detection so existing derives that relied on hexadecimal, pointer or exponential renderers keep compiling.
+- `TemplateFormatterKind` exposes the formatter trait requested by a placeholder, making it easy to branch on the requested rendering behaviour without manually matching every enum variant.

 #### Formatter traits